Azure-Samples/Azure-MachineLearning-DataScience/Misc/SQLDW/machine-learning-data-science-process-sqldw-walkthrough.md

 ## <a name="ipnb"></a>Data Exploration and Feature Engineering in IPython Notebook

 In this section, we will perform data exploration and feature generation using both Python and SQL queries against the SQL DW created earlier.
-A sample IPython notebook named **machine-Learning-data-science-process-sqldw-story.ipynb** is provided in the **Sample IPython Notebooks** folder.
-This notebook is also available on [GitHub](./mlads-workshop-taxi-sql-walkthrough-v3.ipynb).
+A sample IPython notebook named **SQLDW_Explorations.ipynb** is provided on [GitHub](./SQLDW_Explorations.ipynb).

 The recommended sequence when working with big data is the following: